Barton-under-Needwood: History

-The tug of war team have won many national and international honours since forming in 1970 - including the title 'Guinness World Record Holders' for a record in Tug of War Endurance which was created in 2000, being selected to represent England at the 2008 World Tug of War Championships in Sweden, and winning a World Open Silver Medal at the 2010 Championships in Pretoria, South Africa, see TWIF records (World Governing Body) 'Tug of War International Federation'.
+The tug of war team have won many national and international honours since forming in 1970 – including the title 'Guinness World Record Holders' for a record in Tug of War Endurance which was created in 2000, being selected to represent England at the 2008 World Tug of War Championships in Sweden, and winning a World Open Silver Medal at the 2010 Championships in Pretoria, South Africa, see TWIF records (World Governing Body) 'Tug of War International Federation'.

 Barton has four churches: St James C of E, Methodist, Roman Catholic and Christadelphian.

 The name of the village had "under Needwood" added in 1327 to distinguish it from the other Bartons in England.
 Needwood Forest was a large area of ancient woodland in Staffordshire which was largely lost at the end of the 18th century.
 In 1995 a written history of Barton-under-Needwood was produced by Steve Gardner, named "Under the Needwood Tree", with the assistance of a book committee.
 In 2001 Gardner published a sequel, "Life and Times in Barton", and in 2007 a further volume: "Memories of Old Barton".

 Dunstall Hall is a stately home about a mile outside Barton in the hamlet of Dunstall.
 It is used as a conference centre and a venue for weddings.

 Barton-under-Needwood Golf Club (now defunct) was founded in 1892.
 The club and course closed in the mid-1920s.

+Barton Green is a village outside of the town proper.

 The UK's first Travelodge was opened in 1985 on the A38 just outside the village, by Thomas Cartwright.